merogersdev/gla-firebase/README.md

 ## Goal

 Testing React + Firebase as an alternative to the MERN stack, and improve application as I learn more.
-Demo deployed to AWS.
+Demo deployed to AWS via Github Actions.

 ## Core Features